stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 Clarity, the smart contracting language used on the Stacks Blockchain, is based on LISP and uses its parenthesized notation.
 Clarity is an [interpreted language](https://en.wikipedia.org/wiki/Interpreted_language), and [decidable](https://en.wikipedia.org/wiki/Recursive_language).
 To learn more basics about the language, see the [Introduction to Clarity](/write-smart-contracts/overview) topic.

-By the end of this tutorial, you will:
+By the end of this tutorial, you:

 - Have a working Clarity starter project and local dev environment
 - Understand basic Clarity language design principles